 Fiscal year 2002 was the first funding year for the program.
 Funding levels have averaged about \$10 million each year for 11 years.
 An additional \$10.2 million was awarded under the Recovery Act, bringing the total amount appropriated to approximately \$121.3 million.
 Since 2002, DHHL has concentrated on using NHHBG funds to provide homeownership opportunities.
-In 2012, DHHL expanded its program activities, and began land acquisition and operation of its revolving home loan fund.

-The program's goal for several years has been, and will be in fiscal year 2014, to assist at least 65 families annually by building, acquiring, or substantially rehabilitating their homes.
+The program's goal for several years has been, and will be in fiscal year 2015, to assist at least 65 families annually by building, acquiring, or substantially rehabilitating their homes.
 This target is based on average accomplishments over the last several years.
 This grantee uses a significant amount of grant funds to develop and install basic infrastructure before homes can be constructed.